Susmita1703/sql-Tableu-project-on-Festive-Season-sales-analysis/README.md

 ## Objective 🎯

-Provide actionable insights and visualizations to Sales Director  of AtliQ Mart, a leading FMCG retailer in southern India.
+To Provide actionable insights and visualizations to Sales Director  of AtliQ Mart, a leading FMCG retailer in southern India.

 Analyze sales data from four Excel sheets.

 Perform exploratory data analysis (EDA) to uncover patterns and trends.

 Utilize SQL for data cleaning and analysis.

 Address business questions and requests.

 Present patterns and trends through interactive visualizations created in Tableau.

 ### Contents